 There are three capacity planning strategies project managers use:

-Each of these strategies has advantages and pitfalls, which we’ll discuss right away.
+Each of these strategies has advantages and pitfalls.

 Lag capacity planning strategy